 - Abdominal CT (computerized tomography) and MRI (magnetic resonance imaging) scan: These advanced imaging tests can show abnormalities in tissues and organs.

-The Ezra Scan is a full-body MRI scan that screens 13 organs for signs of abnormalities, including cancer.
+The ezra Full Body is a full-body MRI scan that screens 13 organs for signs of abnormalities, including the liver.
 The scan takes around an hour.
 The service also includes a 45-minute consultation with a medical provider to understand your report and to plan next steps.
-You’ll also be guided by a Personal Care Advisor throughout the Ezra experience, who can answer any questions you might have.
+You’ll also be guided by a Personal Care Advisor throughout the ezra experience, who can answer any questions you might have.

 If other tests return inclusive results, a biopsy may be ordered.
 This includes a minor surgical procedure that removes a small part of your liver tissue for examination in the lab.